Best Places to Stay in St. George for Sports Tournaments and Team Travel

 The best places to stay in St. George for sports tournaments are the ones that make the weekend feel easier for everyone, not just the athlete.

 Hotels can still work for short and simple stays.
-But for longer tournament weekends, multi-family travel, and trips where grandparents, siblings, couples, or family friends are part of the experience, vacation rentals often offer a much better fit.
+But for longer tournament weekends, multi-family travel, and trips where grandparents, siblings, couples, or family friends are part of the experience, vacation rentals often offer a better fit.

 If your tournament trip includes a lot of moving parts, the right home base can make the whole weekend feel smoother.